Boat international media presenting at the superyacht design festival

 The designers explained how the project aims to inspire sustainable marine technology and expanded on Project Zero's energy sources – wind and solar – and the generation of 250 kilowatts of electrical power.

-Marnix rounded off the panel by talking about collaboration and how, even with people outside the industry, "if you just all picture the same thing, you can can think of things which you've never thought before."
+Marnix rounded off the panel by talking about collaboration and how, even with people outside the industry, "if you just all picture the same thing, you can think of things which you've never thought before."

 BOAT Artistry & Craft Awards in association with Parkway England